nextflow-io/nextflow/docs/developer-env.md

 To enable WSL on Windows using Powershell or Windows Command Prompt:

-1. Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting **Run as administrator**.
+1. Right-click and select **Run as administrator** to use PowerShell or Windows Command Prompt in administrator mode.
 1. Run `wsl --install`.

     :::{note}